tressitian/515/lab4/README.md

 - ESP32 development board
 - MPU6050 sensor
+- LED (Check with Prototyping Lab for options of LED)
 - Jumper wires for connections
 - Breadboard for quick prototyping
 - Battery and enclosure for creating your wand